glnk-dev/.github/profile/README.md

 - **GitHub Pages Integration:** Utilize GitHub Pages for hosting HTML redirection.
 - **Simple Redirection:** Redirect to any URL with a simple, memorable link.

+## Registration

+To get started with glnk.dev and receive your personalized domain, please fill out our [Registration Form](https://forms.gle/s9RHN2yHukbgAxkk6).
+We look forward to welcoming you to our community!

 ## Contribution Guidelines

 We welcome contributions from everyone.
 Here are some ways you can contribute: